Indirect costs are costs that are used in a manufacturing process or service but cannot be easily traceable to the end product or service.

 Direct costs are costs that are used in a manufacturing process or service and can easily be traceable to the end product or service.

-Some direct costs can include:
+Some direct costs can include either direct materials or direct labour.

 Direct materials are only materials that are easily traceable to the manufacture of a product.
 E.g. Wood used in a table.